Jhonatanjhs/privacy-draw-toolkit/README.md

 ## 📦 Installation (Manual)

 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions`
-3. Enable **Developer Mode** (toggle in the top-right corner) / (I've also tested on Brave, similar process)
+3. Enable **Developer Mode** (toggle in the top-right corner)
 4. Click **"Load unpacked"** and select the project folder
 5. Click the extension icon in your toolbar to activate it on any page

 ---

-## 🚀 Chrome Web Store
+## 🚀 For the future (maybe)

+> small "X" exit button
+> undo/redo for text as well
+> copy only notes
+> copy flattened image
+> save flattened image
+> maintain notes fixed on the page as you scroll
+> UI revamp to make it less bloated
-> Coming soon!
+> lines, circles

+maybe:
+> make the toolbox remember its last position so it opens in the same spot next time
+> small opacity slider for the Whiteboard/Darkboard backgrounds

 ---

 ## 🛠️ How It Works

 Clicking the extension icon injects a full-screen canvas overlay and a floating toolbar into the current tab.
 Clicking the icon again prompts you to close the toolkit and removes all injected elements cleanly from the page.

-"Esc" first press resets to the pen from any other tool, press again to disable the tool.
-"Esc" again to enable it again.
-Green icon indicates when it's on.

 ---